December 15, 2024

-Read MoreAnnouncement: Mass will be streamed at 9:30 a.m.
-Sunday, Nov.
-24. Join the Live Stream
+Read MoreAnnouncement: Mass for December 22 will be streamed at 9:30 a.m.
+Join the live stream.

 Read MorePlease allow me more-than-the-usual self-disclosure today to provide some context.
 The past few weeks have been a workout for me as I’ve been experiencing some significant grief: some the result of recent situations, some related to…